runekva/edcradix/docs/radixintro.md

 ## Part 1 - Getting ready

-> Objectives: Create a home for the project, prepare git and the development echo system and do a basic `hello world` app.
+> Objectives: Create a home for the project, prepare git and the development ecosystem and do a basic `hello world` app.

 A few commands & tasks:
 * mkdir